Palisade producers promise peaches aplenty

 But he said a real perfect peach is the one in your backyard: “I used to tell people the best peach is the one closest to home.”

-Palisade peaches will be ready for eating from July 15 and through Sept.
+Palisade peaches will be ready for eating from July 15 through Sept.
 15.